SayiraB2003/district-map/README.md

 ## Running the code

-First, run the development server:
+First, run the development server (you may need to run npm install first if it doesn't start):

 ```bash
 npm run dev